 - school course material

-When you request a title that meets all eligibility criteria, either using the online form below or through the InfoOntario ZPortal, we will attempt to fill the request through interlibrary loan, to a maximum of five requests per customer each month.
+When you request a title that meets all eligibility criteria, please submit the online form below and we will attempt to fill the request through interlibrary loan, to a maximum of five requests per customer each month.

 Q: How long does it take to get a requested item?